tylerneylon/pumba/parse7.lua.md

       return tree, tail
     end

+--[[

+### `parse_multi_rule()`

+This method parses optional rules that end with a `?` character, and repeated rules that end with `*` character.
+As above, `parse_rule` is used to parse the rule name after this last special character has been removed.

+This method is interesting in that it can successfully match an empty string, and thus can't fail to find a match.

+--]]

     function Parser:parse_multi_rule(str, rule, last_char)
       local tree_kind = (last_char == '*' and 'star' or 'question')
       local tree = {name = last_char .. rule.name, kind = tree_kind, kids = {}}